 Most adverse side effects from cannabis are caused by ingesting too high of a dose of THC.
 While you cannot die from ingesting too much cannabis, a THC overdose is a real risk.
 The single most effective way to mitigate side effects is to microdose and titrate up your dose until you find the minimum effective dose of cannabis to get the effect you want.

 Turn the dials on 15 factors

-What is the best eye drops brand for weed?
-We have our favorite brands, but many eye drops have compounds that constrict the blood vessels in the eyes, especially eye drops for allergies.
-Many cannabis users consider allergy eye drops to be eye drops for stoners.
+While there is a tradition among cannabis users to favor this brand, many eye drops have compounds that constrict the blood vessels in the eyes.
+The best class of eye drops for dealing with high eyes are eye drops for allergies.
+Many cannabis users consider allergy eye drops to be “eye drops for stoners.”

 Jointly is a new cannabis wellness app that helps people discover purposeful cannabis consumption so they can achieve their wellness goals with cannabis and CBD.
 On the Jointly app, you can find new cannabis products, rate products based on how well they helped you achieve your goals, and track and optimize your cannabis consumption so that you can enjoy your ideal experience every time.
 Download the Jointly app on the App Store or the Google Play Store to get started on your cannabis wellness journey today.